 What causes high server load?
-Explaining how to identify areas under load
+How to identify the part that is under load

 table of contents